David Trezeguet: Newell's Old Boys

 On 22 July 2013, Trezeguet joined Newell's Old Boys on a one-year deal.
-He made his debut on 18 August coming on as a substitute for Víctor Aquino in the 73rd minute, his side drew 0–0 with Belgrano de Córdoba.
+He made his debut on 18 August coming on as a substitute for Víctor Aquino in the 73rd minute, his side drew 0–0 with Belgrano.
 In his second game for the NOB he scored his first goal in the 90th minute against Atletico Rafaela, they won the game 2–0.
-On 1 November, Trezeguet scored his 300th career goal against Colón de Santa Fe and 11 minutes later followed up with his 301st career goal and subsequently the equaliser, drawing 2–2 on the night.
+On 1 November, Trezeguet scored his 300th career goal against Colón and 11 minutes later followed up with his 301st career goal and subsequently the equaliser, drawing 2–2 on the night.

 On 16 March 2014, Trezeguet was subbed on in the 78th minute for Ezequiel Ponce.
-In the 83rd minute he scored the second goal of the game with his side winning 2–0 against Racing Club de Avellaneda, a team which Trezeguet's former Juventus teammate Mauro Camoranesi played for and was subbed on earlier in the match.
+In the 83rd minute he scored the second goal of the game with his side winning 2–0 against Racing Club, a team which Trezeguet's former Juventus teammate Mauro Camoranesi played for and was subbed on earlier in the match.

-FC Pune City
+Pune City

 On 30 July 2014, Trezeguet signed for Indian Super League club Pune City.
-Trezeguet scored his first goal for the club against FC Goa, by the virtue of which, his franchise registered their first victory in the tournament.
-This was followed by his second and his last goal in ISL, which came in a defeat against Kerala Blasters FC.
+Trezeguet scored his first goal for the club against Goa, by the virtue of which, his franchise registered their first victory in the tournament.
+This was followed by his second and his last goal in ISL, which came in a defeat against Kerala Blasters.

 On 20 January 2015, it was announced that Trezeguet had retired as a player and was set to join the Juventus management team.
 It was confirmed by Trezeguet's agent.